Knaveen007/Knaveen007/README.md

 - 👋 Hi, I’m @Knaveen007
 - 👀 I’m interested in AI/ML
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently working Machine Learning
 - 💞️ I’m looking to collaborate with the entusiasts who are working on Machine Learning
 - 📫 How to reach me ...